pundhirdevvrat/anymentor/README.md

 # anymentor
-a telegram bot which is made for perform certain tasks
+a telegram bot that is made to perform certain tasks